ShadowRon/smokeleaf-industry-reborn/README.md

 Some methods of consumption are more 'socially acceptable' than others.
 For example, a pawn will be more likely to experiment with a joint than to go straight to the chemfuel hash oil.

 Pawns will also have higher thoughts of themselves depending on the method of consumption.
-Despite getting high, a pawn that needed to resort to eating smokeleaf butter is going to feel shitty about eating butter.
+Despite getting high, a pawn that needed to resort to eating raw buds is going to feel shitty about this.
 A pawn that manages to get their hands on a cannagar is going to feel like royalty.

 #### Pharmacology